Magliana: History

 Magliana began as an informal settlement taken over by migrants from other parts of Italy.
 The engineer Michelangelo Bonellie was the owner during the period of illegal settlement.
 The neighbourhood was not included in the Piano de 1931, the government's first approach to urban planning in Rome.
 Even though Magliana contained a high concentration of people living in poverty, the government chose to develop EUR instead of Magliana.
 Co-ordinated construction of houses in the Magliana started in the 1960s.
-As the population began to grow, the lack of basic necessities became more evident.
+As the population grew, residents lived in increasingly crowded conditions and the lack of basic necessities became more evident.
 Homes did not contain running water or sewage systems.
-In addition, the residents lived in increasingly crowded conditions as the population grew.
-Eventually, speculators gained control of the area.
-Abusivismo, or speculators constructing buildings without abiding by building regulations, which led to the construction of buildings located below river level.
-The buildings violated construction regulations because of the threat of possible flooding.
+Eventually, real estate speculators gained control of the area.
+Their projects displayed abusivismo, disregard for building regulations, and included construction in areas located below river level and consequently threatened by flooding.
 Many apartment complexes remain illegal because of their location and lack of modification to accommodate the natural environment.
-The government ignored the underprivileged and underdeveloped state of Magliana and its residents, which enraged the community and resulted in the formation of citizens' action committees (Vomitato dei Quartieri).
+The government ignored the underprivileged and underdeveloped state of Magliana and its residents, which enraged the community and resulted in the formation of citizens' action committees (Comitato dei Quartieri).
 The neighbourhood became particularly infamous from the late 1970s onwards for its the high levels of crime, particularly by the presence of the Banda della Magliana, a Roman Mafia-like organization that at one point took control of most of the city's criminal activities, and it was so named by the press because many of its original members hailed from the neighbourhood.